-If there is a fairly substantial area of joint surface damage in the knee (usually on the end of the thigh bone - the femoral condyle or the patella - the kneecap), it is now possible to take healthy cartilage cells and send them to a laboratory for culture (where they are multiplied and make many cells), and then return them for implantation into the damaged area to grow into healthy cartilage.
+If there is a fairly substantial area of joint surface damage in the knee, the cartilage repair surgeon may elect to to harvest some healthy cartilage from a less important area and send the sample to a laboratory for culture (where they are multiplied and make many cells), and then return them for implantation into the damaged area to grow into healthy cartilage.

 |In one operation (eg arthroscopy) a bit of healthy cartilage is removed|